 The program is open to both students with some prior background in forestry and natural resources, and for those without such background.
 More than four (4) semesters may be required for students from non-science backgrounds who need additional basic undergraduate coursework as part of their degree program.
 The MF program is designed for May admission to accommodate a 4-week summer field course.

-The current Forest and Natural Resources Management Graduate Handbook provides more detail on specific course requirements.
+The current Sustainable Resources Management Graduate Handbook provides more detail on specific course requirements.

 Graduate Education Coordinator - SRM